lizrice/katacoda-scenarios/kubernetes/step2.md

 * The name of the pod is as specified in the pod's metadata.
 * You'll see information about the pod and about the container within it.
+* In the description you should see an IP address.
+Each pod in Kubernetes gets allocated its own IP address.

 Kubernetes performs several actions when it is asked to run a pod: